 In addition, develop more in-depth issue-specific training for relevant functions such as:

-Organise destination- and/or issue-specific capacity building activities (see value chain risk assessment on this site):
+Organise destination- and/or issue-specific capacity building activities (see value chain risk assessment):

 For salient human rights issues, define the relevant target groups to participate in issue-specific capacity building activities (see value chain risk assessment on this site).